Spend your fall, winter, or spring in Yuma, Arizona: Is Yuma a good snowbird location?

 - Gateway Park: Go for a picnic, walk or just relax and watch the river flow.
 The park is calm, quiet, and relaxing.
 A perfect getaway for you to spend quality time with your loved ones.

 Things to see not far from the location/town

 Yuma location is close to the Mexican border, but quite far from other major towns.
 This means you have to travel a little bit further for some of the following day trips:

-Activities in Yuma in the winter
+Activities in Yuma in the fall, winter, or spring

 - Golf: Yuma is home to several golf courses.
 You can pick a favorite and enjoy a nice game of golf.
 Desert Hills Golf Course is a popular pick in the area.